 Phonotactics, or the restriction of sound combinations, is rather permissive in Lemizh.
 A mora has the following structure, where the bracketed parts are optional:

-V is the mora’s vowel, L a liquid, N a nasal, and O an obstruent that in turn can be either a P(losive), a F(ricative), FP, PF, FF, FFP, FPF, or PFF.
-No double fricatives (*ff etc.) occur within a mora.
+V is the mora’s vowel, L a liquid, N a nasal, and O an obstruent that can be either a P(losive), a F(ricative), FP, PF, FF, FFP, FPF, or PFF.
+Word-initial consonant clusters cannot contain more than three sounds.
+No geminate consonants (*ff etc.) occur within a mora.
 Consecutive plosive-fricative or fricative-plosive combinations within the same mora must have the same sonority – either both are voiced, or both are voiceless.
-A plosive cannot have the same place of articulation as a following consonant with the exception of R r. *dc, *dv and their voiceless counterparts are also prohibited.
+A plosive cannot have the same place of articulation as a following consonant with the exception of R r. *dc, *dv and their voiceless counterparts are also prohibited within a mora.

 Lemizh has got a two-way pitch-accent system, in that accented moræ are not only spoken louder (as in English), but also have either a lower or a higher pitch than the surrounding unaccented ones: